SDonohueRI/HeatPump_Planing_Tool/README.md

 **Resource Innovations · Program Administration Tool**

 An engineering-based savings estimator for heat pump electrification rebate planning.
-Produces bin-method heating savings estimates alongside RTF deemed savings for comparison, helping program administrators understand the range of plausible savings for a given installation before pre/post metering data is available.
+Produces bin-method heating savings estimates alongside RTF deemed savings for comparison, helping program administrators understand the range of plausible savings.

 ---

 ## Purpose and Intended Use

-This tool is designed for **program administrators**, not contractors or customers.
 It is a planning instrument, not a final determination of rebate eligibility or savings verification.

 It answers two questions for a given installation scenario: